 PETA-approved brand Funky Kalakar offers handcrafted vegan handbags and shoes for men and women.
 In recognition of the hardship which the brand’s artisans may face, Funky Kalakar will be donating to them all funds received in excess of wages during the month of April.
 On top of that, the company is extending its 3rd year anniversary sale until the end of April, with discounts ranging from 20% to 40% off.

 Dutch denim brand MUD Jeans is all about sustainability.
-Not only does it offer a repair service, but it also provides a rental service where you can lease a pair of jeans for up to a year!
+Not only does it offer a repair service, but it also provides a rental service where you can lease a pair of jeans for up to a year.
 MUD Jeans uses a combination of GOTS certified organic cotton and post-consumer recycled cotton.
+MUD Jeans are available in a range of sizes, usually from W25 L30-W33 L32 for women and W28 L34-W36 L34 for men.

 So that’s over a dozen initiatives to support the front line COVID-19 relief efforts, offer customer-friendly gestures to keep small businesses afloat, help sustainable brand communities, and encourage the fashion industry to reflect and re-calibrate.
 We commend these brands for taking action and urging us to do the same.
 Wherever we are, it’s likely we can all make a positive contribution to alleviate the health and economic impacts of COVID-19.